Carrickfergus in Bloom

 Top Tips for Tree Week

-Tree Week 2009 Launch in Model Primary School with pupils from Whitehead Primary.
+Tree Week at Model Primary School with pupils from schools throughout the Borough.

-To celebrate Tree Week 2008 in Carrickfergus pupils from Downshire School plant trees in their school grounds
+To celebrate Tree Week Carrickfergus pupils from Downshire School plant trees in their school grounds

-Pupils from Woodlawn Primary School plant trees in their school grounds during 2007 Tree Week.
+Pupils from Woodlawn Primary School plant trees in their school grounds during during Tree Week.

 Pupils from Whitehead Primary School and Lourdes Primary School plant trees